Marble Street Quarry swimming hole in Vermont

 About Marble Street Quarry

-Tucked into the hills near West Rutland, Vermont, Marble Street Quarry is one of those places that feels like a secret — the kind that gets passed down between locals, scrawled on a napkin, or whispered at the trailhead.
+Tucked into the hills near West Rutland, Vermont, Marble Street Quarry is one of those places that feels like a discovery — the kind that gets passed down between locals, scrawled on a napkin, or whispered at the trailhead.
 What was once a working industrial quarry has transformed, over the decades, into a beloved community swimming hole, its sheer marble walls rising above water so clear and cool it almost looks carved from glass.
 There are no rangers here, no ticket booths, and no crowds managing your experience.
 Just you, the water, and the quiet weight of Vermont history all around you.

 The Setting: Marble Walls and Open Sky